 Shadia was SCANgroup’s Community Outreach Coordinator.
 A graduate of the SDSU’s Master of Public Health program, with an emphasis in Health Promotion and Behavioral Science, Shadia focused on increasing local and regional awareness of our research by building collaborative relationships with educational and medical organizations, and community at large.
 Shadia promoted the idea that community members and organizations are active participants, contributors and beneficiaries of research projects.
 She was instrumental in communicating with many our community partners and building new partnerships and collaborations.

 Irene was an undergraduate student at SDSU majoring in psychology.
 She worked on the Toddler MRI Project in 2017-2018, assisting with data entry, developmental assessments, and translating study materials from English to Spanish.
-She has recently completed her training as a Behavioral Interventionist.
-While she travels the world following graduation, Irene plans to pursue graduate degree in Occupational Therapy and wants to continue working with children with behavioral disorders.
+She is now working on her Masters degree in Counseling at Point Loma Nazarene University.

 Natalia completed an Honors Thesis project with us when she was an undergraduate student majoring in Psychology at SDSU.
-Using the Toddler MRI Project data, Natalia identified presence of affective symptoms, including elevated emotional reactivity and internalizing symptoms, in toddlers with ASDs.
+Using the Toddler MRI Project data, Natalia identified presence of affective symptoms, including elevated emotional reactivity and internalizing symptoms, in toddlers with ASD.
 These symptoms were associated with core autism symptoms and greater delays in expressive language.
-At present, Natalia is working on her doctorate in Clinical Psychology at Cal Lutheran.
+At present, Natalia is working on her doctorate in Clinical Psychology at California Lutheran University.